Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

             }
             // Suppress a package
             perPackageOption {
-                prefix.set("kotlin.internal") // will match kotlin.internal and all sub-packages of it suppress.set(true)
+                matchingRegex.set(".*\.internal.*") // will match all .internal packages and sub-packages suppress.set(true)
             }
         }